eleagros/FixationEffectPaper/README.md

 ## License

-All source code is made available under a BSD 3-clause license.
-You can freely use and modify the code, without warranty, so long as you provide attribution to the authors.
+All source code is made available under a MIT license.
 See `LICENSE.md` for the full license text.